Missouri Senate committee says kids need parental permission for guns

-The House passed five of the governor’s six provisions last week and now the bills are in the hands of the Senate.
+The House passed five of the governor’s six provisions last week and now the bills are in the Senate’s hands.
 Two Senate committees met Tuesday to discuss the measures and it sounds like more changes could be coming to some bills.

-Representatives voted last week on House Bill 16 which would make it legal to give guns to kids without their parents’ permission.
-Senators in the Judiciary and Civil and Criminal Jurisprudence Committee said they want to reverse the House’s provision.
+Representatives voted last week on House Bill 16, which would make it legal to give guns to kids without their parents’ permission.
+In the Judiciary and Civil and Criminal Jurisprudence Committee, senators said they want to reverse the House’s provision.

-“The idea that just because someone is a grandparents or an uncle is a good person, is not reality,” Sen. Bill White, R, said.
+“The idea that just because someone is a grandparent or an uncle is a good person is not reality,” Sen. Bill White, R-Joplin, said.
 “The way this is written, there is no longer a penalty if the House version should pass.
 I could give anyone n this chamber any one of the guns I own in my house.”

-The bill’s sponsor, Rep. Nick Schroer, R-St. Charles, said he believes there is room for some change in the bill.
+Bill sponsor Rep. Nick Schroer, R-St. Charles said he believes there is room for some change in the bill.

 “In hindsight, there could have been a better way to address this,” Schroer said.